UPDATED 31 JAN 2023

 Visit an orthodontist by age 7.

-The goal of early treatment is to intercept the developing challenge, eliminate the cause, guide the growth of facial and jaw bones, and provide adequate space for incoming permanent teeth.
-Some orthodontic issues may be easier to correct if they are found and treated early.
+The goal of early treatment is to intercept developing challenges, eliminate causes, guide the growth of facial and jaw bones, and provide adequate space for incoming permanent teeth.
+In fact, many orthodontic issues are easier to correct if found and treated early.

 Early orthodontic care may even help avoid costly treatments.
 Early treatment may reduce the need for extractions or impacted teeth later.

-Our Rising Star program helps kids 5-10 years old reach their full smile potential with complimentary, high-quality care.
-Our award-winning local orthodontists monitor and guide patients’ development, all in a fun, friendly environment.
+Our Rising Star program helps kids 5-10 years old reach their full smile potential with complimentary, high-quality care and growth monitoring.
+We also make it a lot of fun for kids, with free swag and lots of encouragement along the way.
+It’s all guided by our award-winning local orthodontists, who monitor and help direct your child’s smile development in a fun, friendly environment.